-- Fill out a license application form.
+- Fill out a South Dakota Driver License/I.D.
+Card Application form.
 Those in the military (and their dependents) should use their United States address; Peace Corps members need to use their South Dakota address.

 - Sign your name on an unlined, white sheet of paper.

-- Have a licensed optometrist or ophthalmologist complete the vision statement.
-Make sure that the doctor fills out the form in English, and that the statement has been done within the past six months.
+- If you are 65 years old or older you must have a licensed optometrist or ophthalmologist complete the vision statement.
+Make sure that the doctor fills out the form in English, and that the statement has been done within the past 1 year.

 - If you're in the Peace Corps, you must include proof of your service.